More Trees Survive and Thrive with Ecofit

 - Requires concern for soils depleted by agriculture, mining, and desertification.

 Ecofit biotechnology is the only innovation predicting local tree species’ success.
+By decoding plant life, Ecofit helps mitigate climate change, restore habitats, halt extinction, and provide food security by selecting the most suitable trees for specific environments and ecosystems.
 Without it, neither existing data nor planting trials can provide reliably predictive results.
 As the scale of investment rises, so does the demand for risk mitigation.
 Avoid unnecessary risks with Ecofit.

 Trees have significant genetic diversity within each species, and selection needs to account for locally adapted varieties.
 For example, though all one species, 7,500 varieties of apples have diverse requirements.
 Therefore, each ecosystem cluster of trees must be tested to verify its suitability.